87% of the companies who run account-based marketing initiatives say they outperform other marketing campaigns in delivering ROI

 In other words, “Don’t segment for the sake of segmenting” as Ware puts it.

-“Marketing is always trying to walk a fine line between helpful and creepy when it comes to highly segmented targeting.”
+“With highly segmented targeting, balance relevance with respect for buyer privacy.”
 So it’s important to think of your prospective buyer when you’re segmenting your ABM strategy.

 Ask yourself: will ABM segmentation provide more value to the buyer?
-Segment only when the answer is a resounding yes.
+Segment only when the answer is yes.

 Ware explains how we do it here: “For UserGems, we focus on only segmenting when it can provide additional value.